sesopenko/chimera-mount/README.md

-# Anet A8 Chimera Mount
+# Sean's Anet A8 Chimera Mount

 This is an OpenSCAD project to create a 3d printable Chimera extruder mount for the Anet A8 3D Printer.